-"Hydration is essential to overall health," board-certified rehabilitation specialist Scott Michael Schreiber tells Bustle.
+"Hydration is essential to overall health," board-certified rehabilitation specialist Scott Michael Schreiber, D.C., tells Bustle.
 "Many Americans are chronically dehydrated, which means they have been drinking less than optimal for a long period of time.
 When this occurs, you need to slowly rehydrate, as your body has been in survival mode, adjusted to not consuming enough water.
 In addition, as you drink more, you will go to the bathroom more.
 This will pass with time as your body becomes more hydrated."

 The biggest signs that you're dehydrated include inability to sweat, dry skin, bad breath, dark pee, and urination less than six times a day.
 It might be confusing if you're experiencing these signs even after drinking lots of water, but drinking water isn't all that it takes to stay hydrated.
 Here are some reasons you might be dehydrated despite seemingly adequate water intake, according to experts.

 "You may be drinking enough water but still have feelings of dehydration if you have an electrolyte imbalance," Dr. Natasha Trentacosta M.D., a sports medicine specialist and orthopedic surgeon at Cedars-Sinai Kerlan-Jobe Institute, tells Bustle.
 Electrolytes like sodium, chloride, magnesium, and potassium are necessary to deliver fluids to your cells.
 "Consuming water, especially in excess, can flush out electrolytes and fiber," Dr. Trentacosta says.
 "Similarly, excessive sweating from strenuous exercise results in a loss of electrolytes."
 She recommends focusing on drinks with a lot of electrolytes, like coconut water, and eating fruits and vegetables with a lot of fiber to combat these losses.